Definition of Chemical Equilibrium Reaction

 - If hydrogen and iodine vapour kept at a constant temperature in a closed vessel.
 The reaction proceeds to some extent and then stop, by converting some portion of the hydrogen atom and iodine atom to hydrogen iodide.
 Because after this dynamic point, the reactant and product attained equilibrium.

-If you take some hydrogen iodide in the closed vessel at the same temperature.
-A faction of hydrogen iodide converted into hydrogen and iodine and the rest of the hydrogen iodide remains unchanged.
+- If you take some hydrogen iodide in the closed vessel at the same temperature.
+A faction of hydrogen iodide converted into hydrogen molecule and iodine molecule.
+Hence the rest of the hydrogen iodide remains unchanged.

 When water added to bismuth chloride, a milky solution appears due to the formation of bismuth oxychloride.

 But when hydrochloric acid solution added to this milky solution, the milkiness of the solution disappears.
-This is the example of the reversible nature of the dynamic equilibrium.
+This is the example of the dynamic reversible nature of the equilibrium or equilibria.

 Exothermic and Endothermic Reactions

-All the natural reaction follow a general trend because they take place in a direction which results in an ultimate decrease in the chemical energy of the universe.
-Thus the exothermic and endothermic reactions differ by definition as
+All the natural reactions follow a general trend because they take place in a direction that results in an ultimate decrease in the chemical energy of our environment.
+Thus the exothermic and endothermic reaction differ by definition as

 - Exothermic chemical reactions are accompanied by the emission of energy.